 Credit risk primarily arises from investments in debt securities and from trading derivative products.
-The Fund's exposure to credit risk arises from potential default of the counterparty, with a maximum exposure equal to the carrying amount of the financial assets.
+The Fund's exposure to credit risk arises from potential default of the counterpart, with a maximum exposure equal to the carrying amount of the financial assets.
 Other credit risk arises from cash and cash equivalents, deposits with banks and other financial institutions and amounts due from brokers.
-At 30 June 2019, all receivables, amounts due from brokers, cash and cash equivalents are either callable on demand or due to be settled within 6 months.
-Management consider the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
+At 30 June 2020 and 30 June 2019, all receivables, amounts due from brokers, cash and cash equivalents are either callable on demand or due to be settled within 6 months.
+Management considers the probability of default to be close to zero as these instruments have a low risk of default and the counterparties have a strong capacity to meet their contractual obligations in the near term.
 As a result, no loss allowance has been recognised based on 12-month expected credit losses as any such impairment would be wholly insignificant to the Fund.
-The Fund does not invest in debt securities.
+The Fund does not invest in derivative products.
+The Fund does not invest in debt products.